- Original / Generic tool comparison

 One downside is that is has no suitable jaw for the wire crimp, so you still need both the YTH-202B and Engineer PA-09 (or something like it) to do crimps like the one below.
 The other downside is that it only covers AWG26-28 wires.
 AWG 24 is a little fat for this tool.
 Not that this matters, as AWG 24 is generally a little large for these connectors anyway.

 Above is a couple of types of eBay purchased male terminals.
-The DuPont designed tools do not take male terminals, so either they have to be modified or generic tools must be used.
+The DuPont designed tool I mention here do not take male terminals out of the box, so either they have to be modified or generic tools must be used.

 I’ve modified my HT-2xx tools to crimp these, by adding a 1×1 housing to the locator mechanism:

 This 2.0mm pitch connector is very commonly seen in consumer electronics.
 They’re dirt cheap, reasonably compact but not so great in terms of robustness.

 The official tool is WC-240.

 The WC-240 is nice to use, but there’s not a lot to set it apart from generic tools for occasional use.
 I personally crimp a large amount of PH, hence the investment in the official tool.